IgorStojadinovic/tech-notes/README.md

 $ npm start
 ```

-Only users with Manager or Admin have the access to Admin options in the app.<br>
+Only users with Manager or Admin account type have the access to Admin options in the app.<br>
 You can set that up manually in the DB or in App.